BustedTees/teepublic-react/README.md

 ```

 #### SKUs API
-Each design can be printed on different products like t-shirt, mug or case.
-Further more, each product can have different skus like t-shirt colors, sizes, etc. Skus are different variants of a product for a given design
+TeePublic prints each design on a variety of products like t-shirts, mugs and phone cases.
+Each product is of a certain product type, and each specific product (a combination of size, color, product type, etc) is represented by a single SKU
 ```
   # design_id -> Single Store API returns a list of designs.
 Pick any design_id you like
   # product_type -> Design API returns a list of skus, sku object has a key called "productType"